chtoucas/Narvalo.NET/docs/issues.md

 - Finish localization in french and english.
 - Integrate publish-*.fsx into make.ps1.
 - I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
-Should we remove the EDGE suffix now that they always have a higher version number?
+Also, should we remove the EDGE suffix now that they always have a higher version number?
 - We could move package version infos into the nuproj's and common version props to src\Packaging.